ExxtremeBattler/fantastic-four-marvel-search/README.md

 Page runs in the browser and features dynamically updated HTML and CSS.

-Application uses the [Marvel API](https://developer.marvel.com/) to retrievecomic and creator data for characters.
+Application uses the [Marvel API](https://developer.marvel.com/) to retrieve comic and creator data for characters.

 You will need to register for an API key in order to use this API, with a limit of 3000 calls per day.

-A timestamp and hash will also be required for authentication (you can find more about that [here](https://developer.marvel.com/documentation/authorization))
+A timestamp and hash will also be required for authentication (you can find more about that [here](https://developer.marvel.com/documentation/authorization)).

 Application also uses the [Superhero API](https://superheroapi.com/) to work fetch nickname, full name, alignment, first appearance, and group affiliation.
 Be sure to read the documentation carefully!

 ## Installation

 Add the Bootstrap library links right before your css and closing `</head>` tag in